 Ideas of Success

 Liberals, conservatives, and libertarians have very different ideas of not just how to help, but also what successful help looks like.
-Conservatives consider the greatest victory to be the number of people that no longer need help, while the left has the greatest value in the number of people they are giving thing to.
+Conservatives consider the greatest victory to be the highest numbers of people that no longer need help, while the left has the greatest value in the number of people they are giving thing to.
 Libertarians have several different thoughts on what is desired.